kitconcept/volto-form-builder/src/addons/volto-form-builder/README.md

 - [ ] As editor, I can add an integer field to a form
 - [ ] As editor, I can add an file field to a form
 - [ ] As editor, I can add an image field to a form
+- [ ] As editor, I can add a RichText field to a form

 ## Misc